GangSuUGA/Numerical-Optimization/Note2_Zero&Root_Finding.md

 # Zero/Root Finding

 ## Background
-Assuming already explictly known what f is and that f is smooth and continuous, all we need to do is to find its optimum where its first-derivative is zero, i.e. ∇f(x + αd) = 0.
+Assuming already explictly known what f is and that f is smooth and continuous, all we need to do is to find its optimum where its first-derivative is zero, i.e. ∇f(x) = 0.
 In other words, we are trying to find zero of the derivative function (i.e. the point where the curves intersects the x−axis).
 We will visit some known **zero-finding (or root-finding)** techniques when the root equation is not easily to solve.

 ## General Optimization Algorithm: